paritytech/polkadot-sdk/docs/AUDIT.md

 2. Set status to Backlog
 3. Assign priority, considering the universe of PRs currently in the backlog
 4. Add the component

+## Marking a Pull Request as audited or trivial

+The [audit command](../.github/commands-readme.md) can be used to mark a Pull Request as audited or trivial.
+It is intended to be used by auditors or developers.

+This command advances the `audited` tag by exactly one commit.
+It therefore needs to be used on the Pull Requests exactly in the order being shown [here](https://github.com/paritytech/polkadot-sdk/compare/audited...master).